 Sacred Grounds™ congregations go a step further, and not only sustain National Wildlife Federation Certified Wildlife Habitat® spaces on their communal property, but also engage their congregants in creating habitat at home while advancing faith stewardship practices community-wide.

 Places of worship have found tangible benefits to becoming a Sacred Grounds™ congregation, such as:

 The Sacred Grounds™ program creates a unique space for praise and celebration of nature’s wonders and empowers congregations of all faiths to connect to the Earth by gardening for wildlife and studying the teachings and texts of their faiths.
 As a result, people, the planet, and spiritual foundations flourish.

-Sacred Grounds™ faith communities begin the process with the creation of a Certified Wildlife Habitat®, which will improve the health of wildlife and human communities at their place of worship and in their local community.
+Many Sacred Grounds™ faith communities begin the process with the creation of a Certified Wildlife Habitat®, which will improve the health of wildlife and human communities at their place of worship and in their local community.
 These habitats can be a small garden space, rain garden, or larger property area that incorporates native plants to provide birds, butterflies, and other wildlife with food, water, cover, and places to raise their young.
-Key co-benefits of creating wildlife habitat and “greening” congregation grounds can include improving water quality by managing stormwater runoff, improving air quality by planting more trees (thereby reducing air pollution), providing opportunities for kids to connect with nature, and creating natural sacred spaces for reflection and prayer.
-In total the actions to achieve each of the following are requirements to be designated as a Sacred Grounds™ congregation, each faith community completes specific actions to achieve the requirements below.
+Key co-benefits of creating wildlife habitat and “greening” congregation grounds include many of the activities and benefits listed above.
+To become designated as a Sacred Grounds™ congregation, each faith community completes specific actions to achieve the requirements below.
 These can happen in any sequence.

 If you are interested in learning more about becoming a Sacred Grounds™ congregation, please contact firstname.lastname@example.org.